Vietnam.vn - Nền tảng quảng bá Việt Nam

 Singing at weddings, income equal to a car

 Also at the end of 2022, singer SB owed nearly 100 million VND in personal income tax, so he was not allowed to perform abroad, which attracted a lot of attention.
-This is just one of the cases where artists were found to owe taxes.
-From 2016 to July 2019, the Ho Chi Minh City Tax Department collected taxes from artists with a total of more than 31 billion VND.
+This is just one of the cases where artists were found to have tax debts.
+From 2016 to July 2019, the Ho Chi Minh City Tax Department collected taxes from artists with an amount of more than 31 billion VND.
 Of which, in 2019, the tax authority collected 15 billion VND in taxes from artists.
-The highest tax collection among these belonged to a director living in Ho Chi Minh City with an amount of 2.4 billion VND.
+The highest tax collected among these belonged to a director living in Ho Chi Minh City with an amount of 2.4 billion VND.
 In 2016, the Tax Department collected taxes from 20 artists with an amount of 5.3 billion VND; in 2017, it collected 12 artists with 6.6 billion VND; in 2018, it collected 5 artists with 4.5 billion VND.
 In 2012, the Hanoi Tax Department also collected 600 million VND in taxes from 6 famous artists, including a director with an income of over 1 billion VND and a singer with an income of nearly 1 billion VND in the year.
 It is worth mentioning that the amount of tax paid by artists and famous people is becoming increasingly secretive.

 In 2022, the Ho Chi Minh City Tax Department handled 38 people with income from Google with the amount of tax arrears, fines and late payment fees up to 169 billion VND.
-Of which, a person with a "huge" income from Google but "forgot" to pay taxes was collected and fined 31 billion VND by the District 7 - Nha Be Tax Department...
+Among them, a person with a "huge" income from Google but "forgot" to pay taxes was collected and fined 31 billion VND by the District 7 - Nha Be Tax Department...
 However, these numbers are just a drop in the ocean compared to the revenue and growth rate of e-commerce in Vietnam.

 Source link